 - macroeconomic and microeconomic theory

 We are seeking applicants who hold a prior research degree with an 80% average, and who want to be part of a dynamic and intellectually stimulating environment supported by world class facilities.

-- For 2022 the Department of Economics is accepting PhD students in Trimester 2 (early July) IF the borders are open in time for offshore candidates to arrive.
-The deadline for such applications is February 7.
+- For 2024, the department of Economics is accepting PhD students in Trimester 1 (early March).
+The deadline for such applications is October 16 2023.

 - AEJ: Macroeconomics

 - American Economic Review

 As part of the Business School’s commitment to the recruitment of world-class researchers, the department has also hired Professorial Research Fellows who further strengthen the departments supervisory and research capability, including Professor Ahmed Mushfiq Mobarak (Yale University), Professor Utku Unver (Boston College) and Professor Marco Mariotti (Queen Mary University of London.
 For more information please visit the Department of Economics website.